21 Mar VAT and Indirect Taxes

 Withdrawal of exemption for business supplies of research between eligible bodies

-A consultation on the withdrawal of the VAT exemption for business research supplied by one eligible body to another ended on 14 March 2013.
+On 14 March 2013, a consultation ended on the removal of the VAT exemption for market research offered by one qualifying body to another.
 Subject to the responses, the Government intends to introduce secondary legislation and proceed with the withdrawal of the exemption on 1 August 2013, but will consider the possibility of transitional reliefs.

-The Government has announced a consultation on options for redesigning the Retail Export Scheme, which allows refunds of VAT on goods bought in the UK by non-EU visitors who export those goods in their personal luggage to a destination outside the EU.
+The Government has launched a consultation on ways to reform the Retail Export Scheme, which requires VAT refunds on goods bought in the UK by non-EU tourists who export such items in their personal luggage to a destination outside the EU.